 to redo the part of the service that's inadequate, or perform the whole service again at no extra cost within a reasonable time and without causing you significant inconvenience; or

 where it's impossible to repeat the service or can't be done within a reasonable time period, you can claim a price reduction.
 Depending on how severe or how poorly the service was performed, you could receive up to 100% of the cost.
 If the trader is going to refund you, they must refund you within 14 days of agreeing to a refund.

 What happens if I just change my mind about the service?

 If you change your mind about a service you’ve arranged online, over the phone or by mail-order, you get a 14-day cooling-off period.
 For example, if you've hired a cleaner or gardener or asked a solicitor to sell your house or a plumber to service your boiler.
 During the 14 days, you can cancel for any reason and get your money back.
 However, there are some services to which this does not apply.
 These include:

 accommodation (eg a hotel room or a short-term let)

 catering or leisure activities for specific dates (eg hotel and restaurant bookings, theatre tickets, catering for a wedding or party)

-It also doesn’t apply where you arranged the service at the business‘ premises.
+This cooling-off period doesn’t apply where you arranged the service at the business‘ premises.
 In these cases, if you have already formalised the contract with the seller and you cancel, you’re unlikely to get all your money back.
-However, it is worth checking the terms and conditions to see what the cancellation clause states.
-Usually there would be a cancellation fee, but you may be able to get some of the money back.
+However, it is important to check terms and conditions to see what the cancellation clause states.
+Usually, there would be a cancellation fee, but you may be able to get some of the money back.